bytebase/bytebase.com/content/docs/vcs-integration/troubleshoot.md

 So if your Bytebase instance resides in the same private network as your GitLab instance, you will need to enable "Allow requests to the local network from web hooks and services" first.

-### "Change Data in VCS" , "Alter Schema in VCS" button does not direct to the configured GitLab instance
+### "Change Data in VCS" , "Alter Schema in VCS" button does not direct to the configured self-hosted GitLab instance

 Please make sure you are configuring the [GitLab external_url](https://docs.gitlab.com/omnibus/settings/configuration.html#configure-the-external-url-for-gitlab) correctly, the **host:port** must exactly matches the one accessed by Bytebase.
 It's called `external_url` because that's how external systems like Bytebase reaches the GitLab instance.